-First off, I want to point out that although having an animal in the home capable of climbing like an expert or even jumping is nothing to worry about.
+First off, I want to point out that having an animal in the home capable of climbing like an expert is nothing to worry about.

-With a few safety precautions, it’s easy to enjoy your chinchilla and allow them to express themselves as if they were in their natural habitat.
+With a few safety precautions, it’s easy to enjoy your chinchilla and allow it to climb o its heart’s content, as if it were in its natural habitat.

-This, in addition to promoting as much of these behaviors as much as possible by structuring an awesome chinchilla cage, is about all that you need to do on your end.
+This, in addition to promoting as much of these behaviors as possible by structuring an awesome chinchilla cage, is about all that you need to do on your end.

 It’s perhaps one of my favorite traits about chinchillas and one of the biggest reasons they make such fantastic pets.

-However, an awesome time watching your chinchilla jump around could also turn into issues without the proper preparations so let’s ensure that we have you 100% prepared to handle these abilities of your new pet.
+However, an awesome time watching your chinchilla jump around could also turn dangerous, without the proper preparations.
+So let’s ensure that we have you 100% prepared to handle these climbing abilities of your new pet.

-To kick things off, you should never try and hinder your chinchillas climbing abilities.
+To kick things off, you should never try and hinder your chinchilla’s climbing abilities.
+Never, ever, ever!

-In fact, you need to be promoting it, encouraging it, and having the proper cage setups for your chinchilla to climb and jump freely.
+In fact, you need to be promoting it and encouraging, by having the proper cage setup for your chinchilla to climb and jump freely.

-This is known to be one of the most frowned up chinchilla toys you can purchase.
+This is actually one of the most frowned-upon chinchilla toys you can purchase.
 You should never get one of these for its intended purpose.

 But if you modify it and use it in a different way, it can be a great addition to the cage.
 I popped both sides off the ball and hung it from the top of the cage.

-Now, instead of having one of the more dangerous toys for my chinchilla to use, it is nothing more than an excellent tool to promote further climbing for my chinchilla.
+Now, instead of having one of the more dangerous toys for my chinchilla, it is nothing more than an excellent tool to promote further climbing.

-Additionally, you want to place other items in the cage to allow them to explore and climb such as rocks, branches, or even hammocks (we will discuss more on hammocks towards the end of this post).
+You also want to place other items in the cage to allow for exploring and climbing, like as rocks, branches, or even hammocks (we will discuss hammocks a bit more toward the end of this post).

 Just giving your chinchilla a cage and keeping it clean is simply not enough to keep your pet happy.
-In fact, if you need help with this topic, always feel free to refer to my post about how to understand if your chinchilla is happy here.
+In fact, if you need help with this topic, feel free to refer to my post discussing how to understand if your chinchilla is happy.

 This can cause your chinchilla to become depressed.

-In fact, if you haven’t done so already, you can view my post about the best chinchilla cages here.
+In fact, if you haven’t done so already, you should read my post about the best chinchilla cages.

 As an ethical chinchilla owner, I strongly urge you to spend the extra money and get a larger cage with multiple levels.
 Two levels is the bare minimum.

-A 1 level cage without several shelves or plenty of room to climb around.
+A single level cage just doesn’t offer that much room to climb around.
 This inhibits their natural tendency.
-It is not only borderline torture for a chinchilla but’s it’s slightly depressing to see.
+It is not only borderline torture for a chinchilla, but it’s also pretty depressing to see.

 In all honesty, the proper size cage and ideal temperatures are perhaps the two biggest things needed to raise a chinchilla safely.